 The LCI is estimated to take 10 minutes per student to complete.
-The LCI form is available in Appendix A of this manual and is posted on PearsonAccess Next (http://minnesota.pearsonaccessnext.com) under Resources & Training > User Guides.
+The LCI form is available in Appendix A of this manual and is posted on PearsonAccess Next under Resources & Training > User Guides.

 LCI data must be entered and submitted in PearsonAccess Next once for each student before any MTAS score data can be entered for the student.
-LCI information can be entered up to one week before the testing window opens and at any time during the testing window.
+New for 2023-24: LCI information can now be entered up to two weeks before the testing window opens and at any time during the testing window.
 Refer to the Data Collection section of this manual for more information.